 Cannabis may be legal in Texas, but the state has some of the strictest regulations on it.
 Thankfully, the Compassionate Use Program allows people suffering from over 200 conditions to use medical cannabis in Texas.
-Here is a step-by-step guide to getting medical cannabis in the Lone Star State:
+Here is a step-by-step guide on how to get medical marijuana in the Lone Star State:

-Once you’ve determined that you might be eligible for medical cannabis, the next step is to get an evaluation from a qualified doctor for medical marijuana.
+Once you’ve determined that you might be eligible for medical cannabis, the next step is to get an evaluation from a qualified doctor.
 This is not as easy as many people assume.
 The evaluation has to be performed by a physician registered with the CURT.
 They must also have the specialty to prescribe medical marijuana for your condition.

 The Texas Compassionate Use Program also requires that medical cannabis be prescribed rather than recommended.
 This distinction is important because, as per federal law, it is illegal to prescribe Schedule I narcotics like cannabis.
-This and other regulatory restrictions make it difficult for many doctors to prescribe Texas medical cannabis.
+Thankfully, Texas 420 Doctors has done the work to navigate these regulatory restrictions, allowing us to uniquely provide services to patients eligible for cannabis.

-If your doctor agrees that marijuana would benefit you and provides you with a prescription, they have to register you with CURT.
-In this case, you don’t need to apply online for a medical cannabis card in Texas.
+If your doctor agrees that cannabis would benefit you and provides you with a prescription, they have to register you with CURT.
+You don’t need to apply for a separate medical marijuana card in Texas.
 You also don’t need a written certification.
 All valid cannabis dispensaries will be able to validate your prescription using the CURT register.
 There are no fees required to be registered in the Compassionate Use Registry.

-While many other states regulate medical marijuana through the use of IDs issued by the state, Texas doesn’t provide medical marijuana cards at all.
-After your medical marijuana doctor adds your profile to the CURT system, you’ll receive a Letter of Approval that will legally protect your right to possess medical cannabis within the state of Texas.
+While many other states regulate medical marijuana through the use of IDs issued by the state, Texas doesn’t provide physical medical marijuana cards.
+After your doctor adds your profile to the CURT system, you’ll receive a Letter of Approval that will legally protect your right to possess medical cannabis within the state of Texas.

 Even with an increasing demand for medical cannabis in Texas, there aren’t many places where it is grown and cultivated.
 You can fill your prescription at your preferred dispensary and start your treatment plan.